ECNU-ILOG/QCCDM/README.md

 ## metrics

-We provide three metrics to evaluate the diagnostic results.
+We provide **three metrics** to evaluate the diagnostic results.

 - DOA (Degree of Agreement): A interpretable metric which is utilized in current CDMs.
+Since there is no existing code available online, **we implemented it ourselves using numpy**.
+- MAD (Mean Average Distance): This metric is used to measure the distance between the mastery levels of different students, and is often employed to examine whether the embedding result has an **over-smoothing** issue.
+- MLS (Mastery Level Stability): This metric is used to assess the **stability** of diagnostic results under different seed settings.